A Reconfigured Wheel-Legged Robot for Enhanced Steering and Adaptability: Experiment

 To quantify the efficiency, we introduce CoT, a key metric for assessing energy efficiency in robotic movement.
 Following \cite{doi:10.1126/scirobotics.adi9641}, the mechanical CoT is defined as

 where $\tau$ and $\dot{\theta}$ are the torque and speed of the joint, $[\cdot]^+$ is the positive term of the product, $mg$ is the weight of the robot, and $|v^{b}_{xy}|$ is the horizontal speed of the robot's base.
 In indoor experiments, \( |v^{b}_{xy}| \) is obtained from the motion capture system provided by OptiTrack, while in outdoor environments, it is calculated by averaging the speed during traversal.
+The B2W wheel modules exhibit an additional Coulomb-like friction torque offset $\tau_{\mathrm{seal}}$ induced by the waterproof sealing structure.
+To avoid biasing the wheel-side power, we subtract this sealing-induced offset before computing CoT.
+Let $\mathcal{W}$ denote the set of wheel actuators, and the corrected CoT is defined as

+Note that $\tau_{\mathrm{seal}}$ is measured quasi-statically with a calibrated torque wrench.
+Unless otherwise specified, all B2W CoT values reported below are computed with the above wheel-sealing friction compensation applied to the wheel joints, while \flores and all non-wheel joints use the uncorrected term in \eqref{eq:cot}.